timpoenitzsch/DB2Projekt/README.md

 This generates the html documentation in the doc folder.
 You can read the documentation by simply opening the index.htm file in the html folder with your favourite browser.

+## Building the Project
+In order to build the binary from your source files, you can just call the command `cmake --build . --target main`.

 ## Tests
-To run the tests, run `$ ctest .` in the build directory.
+To run the tests, just run `$ ctest .` in the build directory, when the binary is already build.
 This will build the project and run available tests.
+If you want to build and run the tests in one command, you can use `$ ctest --build-and-test source_directory build_directory --build-generator generator` with generator being "Unix Makefiles", "Ninja" or "Visual Studio".
+You also have to replace source_directory with the root directory of the project and build directory with the cmake configured build path.

 # Getting Started
 To implement your selected compression technique, you have to inherit from the base class @ref CoGaDB::CompressedColumn and implement it's pure virtual methods (similar to an abstract method in Java).